InvasiveH8ter/NASDM/README.md

 * Create a Google Earth Engine account: https://code.earthengine.google.com/register
 * Download and Install anaconda commandline terminal: https://www.anaconda.com/products/distribution
-* Next download and store the scripts from this GitHub on your local drive.
+* Next download and store the scripts and background shapefile from this GitHub on your local drive.

 ---
 ## Shorthand